ceymard/kronk/README.md

+# Rewrite in progress

+* All files get into a big collection.
+Names are relative to source directory, and are a single string with the / character.
+* `data` applies to files whose name start with its basedir name, in alphanumerical order.
+* Javascript/Typescript files are run and must export an `init()` function which either take a callback or return a `Promise`. `data.{j,t}s` files must return data through the `init()` function.
+* Files whose name start with `_` are parsed but not rendered.

 # Kronk, a simple static website generator

 Kronk helps you create your static website, be it a blog or any other kind